 ASL_FrontDoors.png Screen_Shot_2022-10-21_at_1.48.55_PM.png IMG_1923.jpg

-At The Art Students League of New York, Jordan studied under master artists such as Costa Vavagiakis and Sharon Sprung, renowned for her official portrait of Michelle Obama for the White House.
-He served as Ms. Sprung's teaching assistant for several years, joining her in Florence, Italy, to assist in her portrait painting workshop at the Florence Academy of Art.
-He was selected to participate in the Art Students League's prestigious, fully funded career development program helmed by artist Marc Dennis.
-He holds a BFA in drama from NYU’s Tisch School of the Arts and an MA in spiritual psychology from USM.
+Noah Jordan trained at the Art Students League of New York under master artists Costa Vavagiakis, Michael Grimaldi, and Sharon Sprung—renowned for her official White House portrait of Michelle Obama.
+He worked as Sprung's teaching assistant for several years, including at her portrait workshop at the Florence Academy of Art in Florence, Italy.
+He was selected for the League’s prestigious, fully funded Career Development Program led by Marc Dennis, and now works as his lead assistant.
+He holds a BFA in Drama from NYU’s Tisch School of the Arts, an MA in Spiritual Psychology from USM, and is a life member of the Art Students League of New York.

-Noah earned the Robert Y. Kimura Merit Scholarship, “Best in Show” and several other awards at the Phyllis Harriman Mason Gallery.
-His work has been featured on Beautiful Bizarre Magazine’s website, Vasari Oil Paint’s online blog and Linea; the Art Students League’s quarterly magazine.
-He was awarded a residency at The Alchemy in Los Angeles and was a finalist in Artist Magazine’s 33rd Annual Art Competition.
-Shows in NYC include two group shows curated by Perspective Collective and two solo shows in business venues.
-He lives and works in New York’s picturesque Hudson Valley.
+Jordan’s awards include the Robert Y. Kimura Merit Scholarship, “Best in Show,” and multiple Honorable Mentions at the Phyllis Harriman Mason Gallery.
+His work has been featured by Beautiful Bizarre Magazine, Vasari Oil Paint’s blog, and Linea, the League’s quarterly journal.
+He was awarded a residency at The Alchemy in Los Angeles and was a finalist in The Artist’s Magazine’s 33rd Annual Art Competition.
+He has exhibited in New York City and the Hudson Valley, including group shows curated by Perspective Collective and solo shows in boutique venues.

 Blog